Looking for gear above some gear above the first t...

 This is the furthest left route on the crag.
 Hike up left just past a large knocked down and burnt tree.
 This is a steep friction/slab climb and in my opinion it's sandbagged.
 I would give it at least a .10a/b. (note: I've seen another name given to this route in other guides, not sure what it is though).
 [Apparently, also known as "Wonderin' Where the Lions Are."]

 There's a diagonal crack and slab going out to the right, follow this about 15 feet to your first bolt on the face.
-First crux is getting the second bolt on a thin face.
+The first crux is getting the second bolt on a thin face.
 After the second bolt, you have good holds through some choppy rock (place extra pro here).
 At the third bolt, move through another crux on the thin face again and finish at the chained anchor (75 feet).

 This route is also a good toprope setup if someone has lead it first.
 You only need a single 50m rope.